benjaminsampica/benjaminsampicaStatic/content/authors/ben-sampica/_index.md

   url: "https://www.homesteaderslife.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a web developer who focuses mostly in the ASP.NET Core sphere.
+bio: I'm a web developer who focuses mostly in the .NET stack.
 When not playing hard I enjoy reading, building computers, and spending time with my family.

 interests:
 - Web Development